pablopuch/AuditorioIonicLaravel/README.md

 ## Collaboration
 ***
-My class-mate in this project Pablo Punch, we helped a lot each other: https://github.com/pablopuch/ (here is his project: https://github.com/pablopuch/OFGC). https://github.com/tcrurav Our teacher Tiburcio over-helped everyone through the project, and his example of Ionic-Spring was very useful for my first CRUD (https://github.com/tcrurav/spring_ionic_21_22).
+My class-mate in this project Pablo Punch, we helped a lot each other: https://github.com/pablopuch/ (here is his project: https://github.com/pablopuch/OFGC).

+Our teacher Tiburcio over-helped everyone through the project: https://github.com/tcrurav, and his example of Ionic-Spring was very useful for my first CRUD (https://github.com/tcrurav/spring_ionic_21_22).

 Many videos of Develoteca's channel helped me for understanding laravel and creating the backend.
 Like this, for example: https://www.youtube.com/watch?v=9DU7WLZeam8.

 This tutorial on how to create a CRUD in Ionic: https://remotestack.io/ionic-http-requests-with-httpclient-get-post-put-delete-tutorial/.

 To create this README and documentation I was colsuting the README of one class-mate, Rubens Banez: https://github.com/rubensantibanezacosta/Ocio_Open/blob/main/README.md and this guide https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d.
-***